 In Chief Counsel Advice Memorandum 200707001, the IRS provided an example involving a car dealership and a salesman who worked as an independent contractor for the dealership.
 The memorandum offers guidance on whether the dealership had to report cash payments made by the salesman on Form 8300, and it illustrates some of the challenges that arise in enforcing Section 6050I(a) reporting requirements in the context of cash-based businesses.

 Facts & Procedural History

-It is hoped that by being able to track these payments, the IRS will be able to conduct income tax audits to ensure that the payments are reported to the IRS by the taxpayer and that the taxpayer ends up paying tax on the income.
+As one can surmise, the purpose of this form is to track these payments.
+If people report these transactions to the IRS, then, in theory, the IRS will not have to conduct as many income tax audits to ensure that the taxpayer ends up paying tax on the income.

-Under this ruling, it appears that the salesman could deposit any amount into the automobile dealership’s bank account and the automobile dealership will not have to report its receipt on Form 8300.
-That leaves open two questions: (1) does the bank have to report the deposit and (2) does the independent contractor have to report the deposit?
-The Advice Memorandum addresses the first question, but not the second.
+Under this ruling, it appears that the salesman could deposit any amount into the dealership’s bank account and the automobile dealership would not have to report its receipt on Form 8300.

 This does not address the independent contractor and whether he has to report the deposit as the funds were not deposited into the salesman’s bank account.
 But what if they had first been deposited into his account?

 The money did not belong to the salesman and he would, in theory, be holding the funds in trust for the dealership.
 It is not clear whether he would have to report the cash on Form 8300.